myfitocr/myfit/README.md

 ![MY FIT Screenshot](myfit.png)

-MY FIT is an Android application developed in 2019 that enhances the online clothing shopping experience by enabling users to visually compare clothing sizes using OCR and intuitive 2D modeling.
-1. Input measurements for owned items
-2. Save and compare the sizes of items you plan to buy
-3. Compare multiple sizes visually at the same time
+**MY FIT is an Android application developed in 2019** that enhances the online clothing shopping experience by enabling users to visually compare clothing sizes using OCR and intuitive 2D modeling: (1) Input measurements for owned items, (2) Save and compare the sizes of items you plan to buy, and (3) Compare multiple sizes visually at the same time

 ## Features
 When shopping for clothing online via mobile, users can capture a size chart, which is then read using OCR and modeled into a 2D visual format to compare sizes.
 The service is provided with the help of tooltip guidance.